Employees can now easily select their employer's default super fund

 How does an employer set up their default super fund?

-Setting up your default super fund is super simple!
+Setting up a default super fund is super simple!
 Via the new Superannuation screen, search for the super fund from a pre-defined list of compliant super funds, add in the telephone and website details and you’re done.

 The phone number and website info are not compulsory fields.
 We do, however, strongly recommend you fill them in as the Standard Choice Form includes this information.